tree: e109ad12387369fcecfff6e18cb70a1a7701f563 [path history] [tgz]

 • ssh_client.py: Utility library for Python build code.

 • build.sh: The main compile script.
-Takes care of downloading & compiling NaCl, OpenSSH, and any other software.
+Takes care of downloading & compiling OpenSSH, and any other software.
 Run it and forget!

 • output/: All download & compiled objects are saved here.